STRENGTH HAPPENS TOGETHER: PPMD’S CORPORATE & ORGANIZATIONAL PARTNERS

 Duchenne Drug Development Roundtable

 PPMD’s Drug Development Roundtable (DDDR) is comprised of the majority of industry partners engaged in developing therapeutics for Duchenne, that come together in the pre-competitive space to address shared challenges and opportunities in Duchenne therapy development.
 The goal is to accelerate the development of meaningful treatments for Duchenne muscular dystrophy through open discussion and collaborative engagements.
 Membership is open to all sponsors within the Duchenne space; an annual fee structure to support DDDR meetings and collaborative DDDR activities is required of participants.

 2019 Drug Development Roundtable Members

 Strength in Inspiration: Corporate Sponsors

-Our corporate sponsors are work closely with us to achieve our mission.
+Our corporate sponsors work closely with us to achieve our mission.
 These Sponsors invest in our key pillars: Research, Advocacy, Care, and Education through relevant projects, efforts, initiatives, programs, and more.
-We are proud to recognize the support of our sponsors and thank them for joining us as we work to end Duchenne.
+We are proud to recognize the mission support of our sponsors and thank them for joining us as we work to end Duchenne.